rimshatahir/CodePath-CYB102--Project-2/README.md

 # CodePath-CYB102--Project-2
 **Project monitoring file modifications using the Linux Audit daemon to detect unauthorized changes.**

-# Repository Name

-This repository contains the code and documentation for various cybersecurity projects, including network traffic analysis using `.pcap` files in Wireshark and file monitoring with the Linux Audit daemon.
-It showcases my experience with security tools and techniques to identify and analyze malicious activity, with a focus on Business Email Compromise (BEC) detection and system file integrity monitoring.

 ## **Let's wget This Bread!**

 ### **Project Overview**